101 Cooking For Two

 Wood chips in a smoker box.

-2. Preparing the slab of ribs
+2. Preparing the ribs

 Removing the inner membrane on a rack of ribs.